-Confirming whether the rights to tenure for the areas of interest were current at the reporting date as well as confirming that the rights to tenure are expected to be renewed for tenements that will expire in the near future;

-- Obtaining evidence of the Company's intention to carry out exploration and evaluation activities in the relevant areas of interest. - Evaluating Company documents such as announcements made by the Company to the ASX and board minutes to check that the Group had not decided to discontinue exploration and evaluation activities at its area of interest.; - Considering and assessing the impact of the settlement agreement between Nex Metals and its shareholder subsequent the reporting date on the carrying value of the exploration and evaluation assets; and - Assessing the appropriateness of the accounting treatment and disclosure in terms of AASB 6.
+- Confirming whether the rights to tenure for the areas of interest were current at the reporting date as well as confirming that the rights to tenure are expected to be renewed for tenements that will expire in the near future; - Obtaining evidence of the Company's intention to carry out exploration and evaluation activities in the relevant areas of interest and checking they have the funding to meet the exploration commitments. - Evaluating Company documents such as announcements made by the Company to the ASX and board minutes to check that the Group had not decided to discontinue exploration and evaluation activities at its area of interest.; - Checking the disposal of the exploration asset with reference to the terms and conditions of the settlement agreement as well as the events occurring subsequent to the reporting date.
+Checking managements calculations for the disposal of the asset in consideration for cancellation of the shares held by the previous shareholder. - Engaging our own accounting expert to check management's accounting treatment for the disposal of the exploration project. - Considering and assessing the impact of the settlement agreement between Nex Metals and its previous shareholder on the carrying value of the remaining exploration and evaluation assets. - Assessing the appropriateness of the accounting treatment and disclosure in terms of AASB 6.